nodatime/nodatime/www/developer/building.md

 ## Visual Studio (Windows)

-TODO: As of 2.0, the following is no longer correct: _building_ Noda Time 2.0 requires a C# 6 compiler.

 Noda Time is developed on Visual Studio 2015.
-All versions of Visual Studio 2015, cinluding the community edition, should be able to build Noda Time.
+All versions of Visual Studio 2015, including the community edition, should be able to build Noda Time.
 You may need to download additional platform packs, however.